MariaSolOs/MariaSolOs/README.md

 ### Hola amigos 👋🏻

-I'm a software engineer at Microsoft, working on TypeScript, LSP, and playing around with code editors.
+I'm a software engineer at Palantir, based in Seattle WA.

 When I'm not debugging mysterious code I didn't write, I'm generally learning something new or giving my 2¢ to open source.